 0 Barrels per day rated refinery.

 The Bradford refinery consists of three major processing areas, including a crude distillation tower with multiple draws, a naphtha splitter and platformer, and a lubes processing train.
 Flexibility is stressed at the refinery in order to accommodate individual customer needs.

-Included on the site are five processing units, 375 feedstock and product storage tanks, a main office building, a refinery office building, research and control laboratories, packaging buildings, and various maintenance shop buildings.
+Included on the site are six processing units, 375 feedstock and product storage tanks, a main office building, a refinery office building, research and control laboratories, packaging buildings, and various maintenance shop buildings.

 Our refinery processes light sweet paraffinic crude, which is sourced domestically.
 We purchase the majority of our crude from sources in Pennsylvania, Ohio, New York, and West Virginia.
 This eventually becomes high-quality waxes, lubricant base oils, and fuels, as well as a wide variety of specialty refinery products.
 Our advanced blending and packaging facilities are capable of producing a full spectrum of finished lubricant products.
 These products are available in a broad range of package sizes, including bulk, and can be delivered by either rail or truck.
 Our total commitment to quality is proven through our packaging plant and refinery being both ISO 9001:2015 and Made in USA-certified.

 In addition to base oils, the refinery’s product slate includes gasoline, waxes, diesel fuel, fuel oil, naphtha, and distillate solvents, as well as a number of specialty products, including various resin blends, shock fluids, camping fuel, asphalt cut back solvents, well treating solvent, extract blends, and quench oils.